-$$t = \frac{b}{s \, \mathrm{se}}$$
+$$t = \frac{b}{s \text{ se}}$$

-Another direction in which the t-statistic can be generalized is to replace the sample mean \overline{M} and sample standard deviation s with location and scale estimators which are robust against outliers.
+Another direction in which the t statistic can be generalized is to replace the sample mean \overline{M} and sample SD s with location and scale estimators that are robust against outliers.
 This extension is very useful for microarray data because it is impossible to guarantee or adjust for the data quality of every individual spot.
-The general idea of robust estimation is to replace \overline{M} and s with values which behave very much like \overline{M} and s when the data actually are normally distributed but which are insensitive to a small proportion of aberrant observations [37] [38].
-For general microarray experiments, a robust multiple regression can be computed for each gene and a penalized t-statistic formed from the robust versions of b, s, and se.
+The general idea of robust estimation is to replace \overline{M} and s with values that behave very much like \overline{M} and s when the data actually are normally distributed but are insensitive to a small proportion of aberrant observations (37) (38).
+For general microarray experiments, a robust multiple regression can be computed for each gene and a penalized t statistic formed from the robust versions of b, s, and se.

-7.2 Assigning Significance
+7.2.
+Assigning Significance

-Having ranked the genes on the basis of a suitable statistic, the next step is to choose a cut-off value above which genes will be flagged as significant.
+Having ranked the genes on the basis of a suitable statistic, the next step is to choose a cutoff value above which genes will be flagged as significant.
 The crux here is the need to control for the massive level of multiple testing inherent in the need to conduct a test for each gene.

-A simple graphical method for assigning significance which is applicable even for single microarray experiments is to display the sorted gene-wise test statistics in a normal or t-distribution probability plot.
-The bulk of the genes should follow an approximate straight-line on the plot.
-Genes whose points deviate markedly from the line are identified by the method as significantly DE.
-Unfortunately this remains an informal method because the implicit assumptions of normality for the M-value and independence between genes are unlikely to be satisfied.
-The method tends in practice to over-estimate the number of DE genes somewhat because the null distribution of the M-values tends to have heavier tails than does the normal distribution.
-Tusher et al [32] do use a variant of this method in conjunction with other multiple testing methods.
+A simple graphic method for assigning significance that is applicable even for single microarray experiments is to display the sorted genewise test statistics in a normal or t distribution probability plot.
+The bulk of the genes should follow an approximate straight line on the plot.
+Genes whose points deviate markedly from the line are identified by the method as significantly differentially expressed.
+Unfortunately, this remains an informal method because the implicit assumptions of normality for the M values and independence among genes are unlikely to be satisfied.
+The method tends in practice to overestimate the number of differentially expressed genes somewhat because the null distribution of the M values tends to have heavier tails than does the normal distribution.
+Tusher et al. (32) do use a variant of this method in conjunction with other multiple testing methods.

-Shaffer [39] has reviewed the issues involved in multiple testing.
-The most stringent approach to multiple testing is to control for family-wise error rate, which is the probability of at least one false positive among the genes selected as DE regardless of what configuration of the genes truly are DE.
-Dudoit et al [20] consider a design for which two-sample t-statistics are appropriate, comparing two RNA samples indirectly through a reference sample.
-They give a rigorous method for controlling the family-wise error rate using a re-sampling method [40] which computes a step-down adjusted P-value for each gene.
-Unfortunately this method requires a moderate to large number of microarrays to give useful results.
-If for example there are 15,000 distinct genes to be tested then the method requires at least 16 microarrays to be able to detect DE genes because of the granularity of P-values computed by re-sampling.
+Shaffer (39) has reviewed the issues involved in multiple testing.
+The most stringent approach to multiple testing is to control for familywise error rate, which is the probability of at least one false positive among the genes selected as differentially expressed regardless of what configuration of the genes truly are differentially expressed.
+Dudoit et al. (20) consider a design for which two-sample t statistics are appropriate, comparing two RNA samples indirectly through a reference sample.
+They give a rigorous method for controlling the familywise error rate using a resampling method (40) that computes a step-down adjusted p value for each gene.
+Unfortunately, this method requires a moderate to large number of microarrays to give useful results.
+If, e.g., there are 15,000 distinct genes to be tested, then the method requires at least 16 microarrays to be able to detect differentially expressed genes because of the granularity of p values computed by resampling.